 Introducing Functional Replacement Cost- a solution for insuring older homes

 Functional Replacement Cost is a great option for insuring older homes.
 The idea is simple- the replacement cost is calculated using modern materials, so the final coverage amount on the policy is lower.
 Honestly, if you don't intend to rebuild an older home exactly as it stands today, why insure it that way?

 Due to the amount of older homes (pre-1940) in both Bellefontaine and Urbana, we're finding that Functional Replacement Cost is becoming a very popular option for Ohio homeowners insurance.

 Recently I was asked to insure a beautiful two story brick home built around 1900.
 It's around 2500 square feet in size with a basement, porch and 1 car attached garage.
 Replacement cost clocked in around $445,000.
 However, by adjusting my assumptions in the replacement cost software to show modern construction, the replacement cost dropped to $372,000.
 This number is the Functional Replacement Cost.
 The policy contract allowed me to adjust downward to 80% of that figure, so the final amount of coverage on the house was $300,000.

 I spoke to the homeowner and asked a very important question, "If something happened to this house, would you rebuild it exactly as is?"
 He replied, "No."

 Again, this option is perfect when you do not want to rebuild the house exactly as is.
 It allows you to adjust your coverage to a more realistic level and hopefully have a more affordable premium.

-If you have an older home in Bellefontaine, Urbana or the surrounding area, and would like to discuss this option for your homeowners insurance, please give us a call at (937) 592-4871.
+If you have an older home in Bellefontaine, Urbana or the surrounding area, and would like to discuss this option for your Ohio homeowners insurance, please call us today!
 You can also submit a quick quote request form and we'll get right back to you.
 We would love to help you!
 Please note: not every insurance company offers this option for you- we're glad we can!